meanmedianmoge/zoia_lib/README.md

 ## Features
 - Browse Patchstorage uploads and local patches within the UI
 - Search functionality to locate specific patches, tags, and more
-- Sort the results by author, likes, downloads, tags, categories, etc
+- Sort the results by title, date modified, likes, views, or downloads
 - Download patches from Patchstorage
 - Import patches from local storage or SD card
 - View and edit patch notes